Selection Process & Standards

 Draft Process

 Once athletes have been drafted from the pool of potential prospects, they are now a member of the CTFL.
-There are currently no contracts that need to be signed other a media release form, nor the need to switch clubs or coaches.
+There are currently no contracts that need to be signed other than a media release form, nor is there a need to switch clubs or coaches.
 Athletes are still members of their current clubs for which they register to receive their athlete ID.
 Therefore, your CTFL team does not replace your club or coach.
 The league is designed similarly to how a series of meets would be organized with athletes signing up and then competing.
 The difference is that athletes are now placed on teams for which they accumulate points, and in the end, some receive cash prizes.

 Standards